-The National Enhanced Oil Recovery Initiative (NEORI) is a coalition of industry, state, environmental and labor leaders convened by the Center for Climate and Energy Solutions and the Great Plains Institute (GPI).
+The National Enhanced Oil Recovery Initiative (NEORI) is a coalition of industry, state, environmental, and labor leaders convened by the Center for Climate and Energy Solutions (C2ES) and the Great Plains Institute (GPI).
 NEORI has released consensus recommendations to boost domestic oil production and reduce carbon dioxide (CO2) emissions from power plants and industrial facilities through expanded carbon dioxide enhanced oil recovery (CO2-EOR).

-- Judi Greenwald, C2ES Vice President for Technology and Innovation, testified July 25, 2013, before the U.S. House Committee on Science, Space and Technology, Subcommittee on Energy, on "The Future of Coal: Utilizing America's Abundant Energy Resources."
+- Judi Greenwald testified on July 25, 2013, before the U.S. House Committee on Science, Space and Technology, Subcommittee on Energy, on "The Future of Coal: Utilizing America's Abundant Energy Resources."
 Click here to read her written testimony.
 Click below to view video of her testimony.

 NEORI Recommendations Release – February 28, 2012